 The Great North Run celebrates its 40 edition as an integral part of North East culture.
 As one of the world’s largest races, the Great North Run is a prominent date in the sporting calendar for professional runners and keen racers alike.
 Capturing the Northern Spirit perfectly with its charitable causes and the support of cheering locals, it’s difficult to imagine what Newcastle and Gateshead would be without it.
+The 40th Great North Run is now scheduled to take place on 12th September 2021.
+The impact of the COVID-19 pandemic has meant it was no longer possible to stage the event as planned in 2020.

 The Great North Run itself was inspired by former Olympic 10,000m Bronze medallist Brendan Foster.
 Foster had taken part in New Zealand’s Round the Bays Race in 1979 and wanted to create a similar fun run experience near his hometown of Hebburn in County Durham.
 He helped to organise the ‘Gateshead Fun Run’ in 1977, a pioneering event which would pave the way for the Great North Run to become one of the biggest half marathon’s in the world.
 Starting just outside the centre of Newcastle before crossing the famous Tyne Bridge into the borough of Gateshead, the race passes through some of the region’s most well-known suburbs before reaching the picturesque South Shields coast.